-- Meets are held at both Club sites and at non-Club sites, normally during March to October.
+- Meets are held at both Club and non-Club sites, normally during March to October.
 Non-Club sites are usually village halls, sporting venues or independent commercial /green field sites.
-Generally, the first and last meets will be at full facility sites based broadly in the Midlands area.
+Generally, the first and last meets will be at full facility sites based in the Midlands area.

-- To attend a Photographic Group meet all campers over 18 years of age must be a paid up Camping and Caravanning Club member.
+- To attend a Photographic Group meet all campers over 18 years of age must be paid up Camping and Caravanning Club members.

 - Meets are spread around the country as we are a national Special Interest Group of the Camping and Caravanning Club.

 - We are always seeking out new sites in interesting locations with good photographic and local interest opportunities.
-We welcome recommendations by members for sites which might suit us, which the Meet Team will consider.
+We welcome recommendations by members for sites which might suit us.
 There is a form to recommend a site at: Recommend a meet location

-- Members can attend as many Meets as they wish.
-There is no minimum or maximum number of meets per member.
+- Members can attend as many Meets as they wish, there is no minimum or maximum number.

 - Meets are usually for 5 nights, but members can book any number of these nights.
 If on Club or commercial sites, the advised arrival time and departure time rules have to be respected.
 On a village hall and green field site camping is strictly restricted to 5 nights.
 On these sites members may not arrive before 2pm on the first day and must leave before 12 noon on the last day.

-- Attendees are welcome to participate in Meet workshops, talks and social activities, but there is no obligation to do so.
-You can just use the Meet as a base to explore the local area, if you wish.
-But we try hard to make the Meets interesting and useful!
+- We try hard to make the Meets interesting and useful.
+Attendees are welcome to participate in Meet workshops, talks and social activities, but there is no obligation to do so.
+You can just use the Meet as a base to explore the local area if you wish.
 You can volunteer to give a talk or workshop at: Volunteer to give a talk or workshop

-- Registration on arrival and welcoming cup of tea from the Stewards.
+- Registration on arrival and a welcoming cup of tea with the Stewards.